 Laura Wulf has shown her work in the Boston area at Gallery@Green Street, the Barbara Krakow Gallery, the DeCordova Museum, Gallery Kayafas, the Hallway Gallery, the Griffin Museum and13Forest in Arlington.
-She has also shown at the Foley Gallery in New York City.
-She currently has work with AMP in Provincetown.
+She has also shown at the Foley Gallery in New York City and with AMP Gallery in Provincetown.